Parkersburg High School: Athletics

 The school is known as "The School of Champions" and holds twice as many state titles in athletics as any other high school in West Virginia.
-The football team has the 12th most victories in the United States with 827 (as of 8/20/2019).
-For the first time in one hundred three years of PHS football, 2007 marks the first time the team has won back to back state championships (2006 and 2007).
-The boys' and girls' soccer teams are also 2006 state champions with the boys' team having won two in a row, making for a state record four state championship wins for one high school.
+The football team has the 13th most victories in the United States, with 857 (as of 5/12/2025).
+For the first time in 103 years of PHS football, 2007 marks the first time the team has won back to back state championships (2006 and 2007).
+The boys' and girls' soccer teams were also 2006 state champions, with the boys' team having won two in a row, making for a state record four state championship wins for one high school.
 The boys' team is also currently ranked 24th in the nation.
-Parkersburg High School is also famous for the achievements of its wrestling team including a 2006-07 and 2007-08 AAA State Championship of their own, tying the Wrestling team with the PHS Boys' Tennis Team, which has 21 titles, the record for the most titles for one team in West Virginia.
+Parkersburg High School is also famous for the achievements of its wrestling team including a 2006-07 and 2007-08 AAA State Championship of their own, tying the wrestling team with the PHS boys' tennis team, which has 21 titles, the record for the most titles for one team in West Virginia.

-Former Big Red Wrestling Coach, Joe Handlan, has the record for having coached the most individual state wrestling champions in the state's history, as he has coached 51 individual state wrestling champions.
+Former Big Red wrestling coach, Joe Handlan, has the record for having coached the most individual state wrestling champions in the state's history, as he has coached 51 individual state wrestling champions.

 During the summer of 2008, due to the successes of the Parkersburg athletic programs, Parkersburg, West Virginia was featured on ESPN as a candidate for Titletown USA.
 Parkersburg came in as the runner-up in the Titletown voting process, losing to Valdosta, Georgia.

 As of November 2022, Parkersburg High School has a total of 147 West Virginia high school state championships.